Coffee and High Blood Pressure

-If you enjoy your cup of coffee but are unsure of what you’ve read about coffee and high blood pressure, you may be ready to give up the luxury.
+If you enjoy your cup of cappuccino but are unsure of what you’ve read about coffee and high blood pressure, you may be ready to give up the luxury.
 Don’t fret!
 I have some info here to cheer you up big time.

-Negative
+The Negative Effects

 - anxiety